 Ironically, schnitzels are not actually Viennese.
 Rumor has it that they originated in Italy and were brought to Vienna after an Austrian Kaiser tried one when visiting Italy a few hundred years ago.

 But origins don’t matter, the Viennese have perfected this dish over the centuries.
 Pretty much every restaurant in town serves them, and in most places they great.

 However, if you don’t mind crowds and want to eat where schnitzel is most famous, try Famous

 restaurants like Figlmuller or Plachuttas.
 Both restaurants will serve the perfect traditional schnitzel, served with rice and potato salad, in a traditional (and very upmarket) Austrian setting.

 This one here is my personal favorite.
 Perhaps it’s because I originate from a part of the world where Christmas involves shorts, a T-shirt, and the beach.

 But quite possibly, it is simply because Christmas in Vienna is A-May-Zing.
-Christmas markets (Weihnachtsmarkt in German) pop up all over the city, and all of the famous buildings and landmarks decorate themselves with golden light.
+Christmas markets (Weihnachtsmarkt in German) pop up all over the city, and all of the famous buildings and landmarks, including the town hall, decorate themselves with golden light.

 This is in no way tacky or kitsch, it is simply beautiful.
 There are many to take in, but if you are in a rush, I would recommend starting at the Rathaus Weihnachtsmarkt (after dark, but before the crazy tourist numbers arrive), where you can shop for gifts and food, and even go Ice-skating through the trees.